-Non City funding has been secured.
+Non City funding has been secured for 2013 and is being requested for 2015.

-Operations & Capital Asset Maintenance: Is this request for new or existing infrastructure?
+Is this request for new or existing infrastructure?
 Existing What is the expected useful life of the project/Improvement?
 50 What is the estimated annual operating cost increase or (decrease) for this project?
 (2,000)